Manas, the Kyrgyz Epic

 Manas is said to have had tens of thousands of horsemen at his control.
 A personal guardian of 40 warriors who served the best various Kyrgyz’s tribes and who would later become his personal friend and close companions.
 According to the tale, Manas was finally assassinated by Kongurbai, a Chinese leader.

 Following his death, the Kyrgyz tribes were led by his younger brothers Abyke and Bobosh.
 These brothers wanted to marry Manas’s widow Kanykey but she escaped with her son Semetei to Bukhara where her father ruled as a khan.
 When Semetey grew up he returned to the land of his birth (Talas) to revenge his father’s death.
 Semetei succeeded in defeating his uncles in battle but his father’s 40 companions who had survived would not serve him and so he had them beheaded.

-A manaschi is a person who entertains by reciting the Epic of Manas.
+A manaschi is a person who entertains by reciting the poems from the Epic of Manas.
 The story of the legendary manaschis tells that one is born into their profession rather than made, taken in dreams by a visit from Manas spirit.
 The Manaschi have passed the stories down from generation to generation and have been revered for their knowledge, but also for their dramatic delivery.
 They were traditionally illiterate akyn (bards) and wove issues of the day into the stories and improvised from a basic storyline and rhythm in the same way a talented jazz musician does.

-There are only few really good Manaschi left.
+Unfortunately there are only few really good Manaschi left.
 Manashi generally sang the verses without musical accompaniment and were assumed having shaman-like powers and were often consulted by ordinary people on personal matters.

 Page updated 29.11.2022